Admissions at the University of Latvia 2019. Call for applications

 May 15 (other countries)

 NB!
-University will comence the admission procedure only after the receipt of application fee payment is submitted.
+University will commence the admission procedure only after the applicant will have submitted the receipt of application fee payment.

-Before applying for studies at the University of Latvia, it is recommended to check if you meet the following general criteria of admission (these can slightly differ for some bachelor’s/master’s programmes):
+Before applying for studies at the University of Latvia, applicant should assess conformity with the following general criteria of admission (these can slightly differ for some bachelor’s/master’s programmes):

-- Academic year begins on September 4.
-Have you checked application deadlines?
+- Application deadlines: the academic year begins on September 4.

 - General secondary school diploma in original language and its notarized translation in English.